Custom Lower San Juan River Trips

 - Group Size: 4 person minimum (adult or youth); 25 maximum

 - Age Group: Adults and Youth 6 years old and up

 - Cost per Person: $200/day - Youth 6-17 years (must be 6 during month of the trip)

 - Cost per Person: $20 - BLM Special Area Fee applies to all persons

-With 4 paying participants, 5th person organizer gets 50% discount.
-Eighth person goes FREE with 7 paying participants.
+With 4 participants at full rate, organizer gets 50% discount.
+Organizer goes FREE with 7 paying participants.
 (BLM Special Area fee still applies to group organizer).